Barter 6: Title controversy

 The mixtape was initially titled Carter 6, in continuation of the naming sequence of Lil Wayne's successful Tha Carter album series.
 This created controversy, as Wayne's scheduled album Tha Carter V was repeatedly delayed amid a dispute between himself and Cash Money Records, who had reportedly refused to release the album.
 Wayne subsequently became involved in legal proceedings against Cash Money and publicly criticized the label's owner (and Thug's mentor) Birdman, as well as responding negatively to Thug's decision to name the album after him.
 Despite this, Thug claimed that he was not trying to be disrespectful, and that Wayne was his "idol".

 Following a threat of legal action, Thug announced days prior to the release that the project was to be re-titled Barter 6, in line with the typical Blood gang practice of replacing the letter "C" with "B".
 He furthered the ill feeling by announcing his first show to promote the project in Hollygrove, New Orleans, one of the neighborhoods in which Wayne was raised.

 Marketing and sales

 Barter 6 was released by 300 Entertainment on April 17, 2015, and charted at number 22 on the US Billboard 200, selling 17,000 copies in its first week.
-The mixtape's lead single, "Check", was released on April 1, 2015, as well an accompanying music video, the song peaked at number 100 on the US Billboard Hot 100.
+The mixtape's lead single, "Check", was released on April 1, 2015, as well as an accompanying music video, the song peaked at number 100 on the US Billboard Hot 100.